It's a New Day in Public Health.

-The DOH Radon Program is part of the Bureau of Epidemiology in the Division of Disease Control and Health Protection.
+The Radon Program is part of the Bureau of Environmental Health in the Division of Disease Control and Health Protection.
 It was created by the State Legislature in 1988 to be a public resource for accurate information about radon, its health effects, how to test and how to fix radon problems.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.